haiyuan-yu-lab/NetFlow3D/README.md

 	>ENSG00000180660<br>
 	>ENSG00000186635<br>

 - A text file containing a complete list of protein-protein interactions existing in the contexts where the mutations occur.
 One interaction per line.
 Protein IDs should be separated by tab.
-Ensembl protein ID and UniProt ID are accepted.
+Only UniProt ID is accepted.
 Example:

 	>Q9H4A3&emsp;Q9HBL0<br>
 	>Q15654&emsp;Q15797<br>